+10. Delete Appendix 9 “Explanation of Load Shapes”

+11. Delete references to switching fees and ESCO switching and unenrollment fees

 5.3.3.C.
-If an ESCO notifies Con Edison to enroll the customer at the new address at least 5 business days (10 days for non-residential customers) prior to the turn-on date, the turn-on date will be the effective date of enrollment, and the switching fee shall be waived.
+If an ESCO notifies Con Edison to enroll the customer at the new address at least 5 business days (10 days for non-residential customers) prior to the turn-on date, the turn-on date will be the effective date of enrollment.

 5.3.5.D.
 The Company will notify the new ESCO that the customer’s account has been added to its Con Edison account roster.
-A switching fee of $10 will be assessed to the customer for each voluntary switch except for the first switch that occurs during the 12 months following the customer’s initial enrollment in the Retail Choice program.

 E. If the customer indicates that it did not authorize a change of ESCO, the new ESCO will be notified electronically that the customer will not be assigned to it, and the incumbent ESCO will be notified electronically that the customer wishes to remain with it.
-A switching fee of $10 will be assessed to the ESCO that initiated the change that was not authorized by the customer, and the customer’s account will be credited for any switching fee that was assessed to the customer.

 5.3.7 A. When a Retail Choice customer notifies the Company at least 10 days prior to the next cycle billing date that it requests bundled service, Con Edison will close out the customer’s retail access account with the ESCO as of the next cycle billing date.
 A Customer may request bundled service based on a special meter reading, performed by the customer’s MDSP , provided that the scheduled date is no less than 5 days after the request.
 A notice confirming the transfer to bundled service will be sent to the customer when the account record is changed.
-The customer will be charged a $10 switching fee, except for the first voluntary switch that occurs during the 12 months following the customer’s initial enrollment in the Retail Choice Program.

-5.3.11 Switching Fee Waivers

-A. There will be no charge for a customer’s switch from utility bundled service at any time.

-B. There will be no switching fees charged to customers for involuntary switches.

-C. There will be no fee charged for the first voluntary switch from an ESCO to another ESCO or to utility bundled service during the first twelve months following a customer’s initial participation in Retail Choice.

-6.1.1.C. that if the customer selects another ESCO, that ESCO will file a switch request with the Company on the customer’s behalf, and there will be no fee charged for the switch;
+6.1.1.C. that if the customer selects another ESCO, that ESCO will file a switch request with the Company on the customer’s behalf;

-that there will be no switching fee charged by the Company to the customer for a switch back to bundled service, whether as an interim measure until a new ESCO is selected or as a permanent action.

-6.2.1.C. that if they do select another ESCO, that ESCO will file a switch request with the Company on their behalf, and there will be no fee charged for the switch; and
+6.2.1.C. that if they do select another ESCO, that ESCO will file a switch request with the Company on their behalf and